-The Financial Accounting Standards Board issued two new accounting pronouncements related to derivative financial instruments for which implementation was required for fiscal 2001.
+The Financial Accounting Standards Board (FASB) issued two new accounting pronouncements relevant to the University that became effective during fiscal year 2003.
+The first relates to accounting for costs associated with exit or disposal activities; the second relates to derivative instruments and hedging activities.
+In addition, FASB Interpretation No. 45 regarding guarantor's accounting and disclosure requirements for guarantees became effective during fiscal year 2003.
 The implementation of these new pronouncements did not have a significant impact on the University's financial statements or require a transition adjustment.